binaryphile/concorde/README.md

 themselves stored in an array.
 Unfortunately, bash can only store strings in array elements, not other arrays.

-Here's where we get to one of those idioms for which concorde is named.
+Here's where we get to one of those...[sigh]

+Concorde: Idioms, sir?

+Idioms! for which concorde is named.

 Array Literals
 --------------

 The rule in concorde is that, when passing array values, they are passed as strings.
-This is convenient, since that's all bash can pass.
+This is convenient, since strings are the only thing that bash can pass.

-I may work with an array in my function in the usual manner.
-Once I want to pass it to another function, however, I need to convert it to a string value.

 To do so, I use an array literal.
 What's an array literal, you ask?
+If you've ever initialized an array during an assignment statement, you already know.
 It's the syntax which bash allows on the right-hand side of an array assignment statement to define an array.

 Array literal syntax is a string value, starting and ending with parentheses.
-Inside are values separated by spaces, with or without indices in brackets.
-For example, the following is a valid literal:
+Inside are values separated by spaces.
+For normal arrays, values can appear with or without indices.
+If included, indices are numerals in brackets, followed by an equal sign and the value.
+The value appears in single- or double-quotes if it contains whitespace.

+For example, the following is a valid literal, even though some values have an index and others don't:

 ``` bash
 ( zero [1]=one [2]="two with spaces" 'three with single-quotes' )